Jewels of Anne of Denmark: New Year's Day gifts in Scotland

 It was customary at the Scottish court to give gifts on New Years Day.
 In January 1596, James VI gave Anne of Denmark a pair of gold bracelets set with stones and pearls, a ruby ring, and a tablet and carcan set with diamonds and rubies.
 The gifts were supplied by the goldsmith and financier Thomas Foulis from the money James VI received as a subsidy from Elizabeth I and the custom duty of the Scottish gold mines.

 Some jewels appear in costume accounts which were also administered by Foulis.
 Anne of Denmark owned clothes embroidered with pearls.
 In 1597 she ordered an elaborate gown embroidered with jet beads and buttons which proved too heavy to wear and her tailor was ordered to start again.

+She gave a jewel set with diamond worth 1,500 crowns, described as a "brassiner", to Henrietta Stewart, Countess of Huntly, in January 1599.
+The Countess had attended her during her pregnancy and the birth of Princess Margaret at Dalkeith Palace in December 1598.

 In later years the gifts appear in the regular royal treasurer's accounts.
 In January 1600, James gave her a great emerald set around with diamonds and another jewel set with 29 diamonds, and in January 1601 a gift provided by George Heriot cost £1,333 Scots.

+Rumours circulated that Anne was involved in Gowrie Conspiracy in 1600, and Robert Carey reported a letter had been found from her to the Earl of Gowrie, urging him to visit the royal court and enclosing the gift of a valuable bracelet.